What you need to know

 The average pay for social workers in the United States ranges from $33,020 to $85,820 as of May 2020.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

-Overall employment of social workers is projected to grow 16 percent from 2016 to 2026, much faster average for all occupations.
+Overall employment of social workers is projected to grow 13 percent from 2019 to 2029, much faster than the average for all occupations.